 Below are guides with useful information about getting around Tokyo, long distance travel, prepaid fare system, catching taxis and more.

 If you live in Tokyo, you know that the public transportation system is second to none.
 Subways, trains, and buses run on time from very early in the morning to late in the evening.
 And where a congested highway can take two or more hours to get from point A to B, the public system can often get you…Read more

 Finding your way in Tokyo can seem overwhelming at first.
 It's an enormous city with a language that you may not understand or be able to read.
 But, like any large city, it has plenty of transportation options available to help you get wherever you need to go.
 Whether it's hailing a taxi outside you…Read more

 As convenient as the train system is, there are still times when you will need to take a taxi in Tokyo.
-And with the starting fare lowered from Y730 to Y410 in early 2017, hopping in a cab for a short ride has become a bit easier on the wallet.
-While taking a cab long distances will still cost you a…Read more
+While taking a cab long distances will still cost you a lot more than other forms of public transport, you can almost be assured of a comfortable and safe experience with a smartly dressed driver…Read more

 Book Your Own Personal Tokyo Chauffeur for Business or Pleasure While public transport in Tokyo is convenient and affordable, there are times when you need the personal space and time for composure before arriving at your destination.
 One way to arrive fresh and fully prepared is by using a chauffeu…Read more

 In Japan–historically–companies, governments, and schools have been very strict about employees, staff, and students arriving on time for work or school.
 When so much of the population relies on public transportation, especially the railway system, any delay can impact a large number of individuals.…Read more